Tay-K: Career

 It was revealed in March 2018 that McIntyre had earned around $600,000 to $700,000 with his record deal with 88 Classic and RCA Records.
 Following the creation of the No Jumper music label, Tay-K was featured alongside BlocBoy JB on No Jumper's song "Hard" which entered the Bubbling Under Hot 100 charts at number 14.
 Tay-K was featured on the shortlist for the 2018 XXL Freshman list.

 On November 23, 2019, McIntyre's Twitter account was maintained by a family member, against his manager, Ezra Averill's wishes.
 The relative tweeted numerous claims on the rapper's behalf, citing disaffection with his contract with 88 Classic and RCA, as well as his strained communication from Averill, promising to help McIntyre "make sure the truth about my life and my character gets out with or without management or a label".
 The tweets read:

 I wanna apologize to all my fans and supporters for letting my management and label convince me that it wouldn't be a good decision to speak out against the way the media makes me look and the complete lies they spread... but I'm gonna make sure the truth about my life and my character gets out with or without management or a label.
 And whoever don't like it fuck you... the way the media inaccurately portrays me has affected my life directly.
 So instead of waiting on my "team" to get the bright idea to speak up on my behalf, things will be done differently...
 Of course I'm not perfect or nothing, but I'm most definitely not this monster that they try to portray me as. with that being said, I also apologize for the way I may have presented myself, I was young and inconsiderate.

 Averill later retweeted the topic with an additional reply, "Change the narrative.
 It begins now #FreeTayK".

+On June 11, 2026, McIntyre released two new songs, "Everywhere I Go" and "Erupt".
+The releases mark his return to music after an absence.

 Legal issues

 New Year's Day 2016: Bystander to a fatal shooting

 McIntyre's legal problems began on January 1, 2016.
 After performing at a New Year’s Eve celebration event in Denton, Texas, McIntyre was in a car with U.S. Marine and fellow Daytona Boyz member Eric "Santana Sage" Johnson, who shot University of North Texas student Sara Mutschlechner in the head, killing her, following an argument between occupants of the car carrying Johnson and McIntyre, and occupants of another car carrying people leaving the same party, including Mutschlechner.

-Witnesses stated that passengers in the car carrying Johnson and McIntyre sexually accosted Mutschlechner.
-Johnson pleaded not guilty but was convicted of the murder and sentenced to 44 years in prison.
-McIntyre was not charged in the case.